-Recovering from a violent 26-year civil war between the Tamil Tigers and the Sinhalese that only ended in 2009, the Jaffna peninsula is slowing recovering.
+Recovering from a violent 26-year civil war between the Tamil Tigers and the Sinhalese that only ended in 2009, the Jaffna peninsula is slowly recovering.
 Signs of bombing around the peninsula are the only visible reminders of the war as the region keeps developing and moving forward.

-Jaffna, considered as the Hindu cultural and religious center of Sri Lanka, has a lot to offer to visitors who want to get-off-the-beaten-path.
+Jaffna, considered the Hindu cultural and religious center of Sri Lanka, has a lot to offer to visitors who want to get-off-the-beaten-path.
 Read on to discover the best places to visit and things to do in Jaffna.

 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

 The Tamil people originated from south India and had tried, since at least the 2nd century, to expand their kingdom in Sri Lanka.
 They have always been defeated by the Sinhalese people, but little by little they gained influence over the northern part of Sri Lanka.
 Until the 14th century, when they were strong enough to hold Jaffna and establish a new kingdom there.

 Jaffna managed to keep its autonomy until the Portuguese invaded in the 16th century, they surrendered in 1619 after a three-month siege.
 The Portuguese destroyed the temples and forced the people to convert to Christianity.

 In 1795, the British took over and started a series of measures that favored the Tamil over the Sinhalese in a divide to conquer strategy.
 They were favored, especially regarding civil service employment and Sinhalese were often discriminated against.
 This later was used by the Sinhalese Nationalists to justify the discriminatory measures they were taking against the Tamil.